merkatorgis/docker4gis/docs/README.md

 This will load the [bats-assert](https://github.com/bats-core/bats-assert) and [bats-file](https://github.com/bats-core/bats-file) modules.

-Also, it exposes a `$cmd` variable holding the "command under test", presuming the current `.bats` test file has the same name and location as the command file, except for the extra .bats suffix.
+Also, it exposes a `$CMD` variable holding the "command under test", presuming the current `.bats` test file has the same name and location as the command file, except for the extra .bats suffix.